unicode-org/icu/docs/userguide/format_parse/numbers/skeletons.md

 occurs before the first "/" character in a token, and the options are each of the subsequent "/"-delimited strings.
 For example, "compact-short" and "currency" are stems, and "GBP" is an option.

+Tokens are space-separated, with exceptions for concise skeletons listed at the end of this document.

 Stems might also be dynamic strings (not a fixed list); these are called *blueprint stems*.
 For example, to format a number with 2-3 significant